adrielklein/test-site/_posts/2016-09-04-the-midwest.markdown

 ![Camping](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/15122861_10207870987752829_4319797351992882206_o.jpg)

-It was in Indiana when the first signs of fatigue begun.
+It was in Indiana when the first signs of fatigue had begun.
 When it started hitting me, I was a bit surprised.
 I knew I was in good shape but for some reason my muscles were getting achy and the riding started feeling like a chore instead of a pleasure.
 Although a rest day would have been nice, I already had my hosts all planned.
-If I took a rest day, I would have to reschedule with all my hosts and I figured the least I could do was be accurate with these generous people about my date of arrival.
+If I took a rest day, I would have to reschedule with all my hosts and I figured the least I could for my hosts was to be accurate about my date of arrival.

 The fatigue definitely started getting bad as I hit Bloomington because of its relentless hills.